×

 Huffy Electric Commuter

-Huffy is most well known for its commuters, but surprisingly they also produce a quite wide range of electric bikes.
-Mountain bikes, foldable bikes, and commuters are represented.
+Huffy is most well known for its commuters, but surprisingly they also produce a few affordable electric bikes.
+Their range includes mountain bikes, foldable bikes, and commuters.

 … or read our detailed review of Huffy Bikes